-Does the Neighbourhood Area have the River Wye (including the River Lugg) in or next to its boundary?
-N The River Wye (including the River Lugg) SAC is 6.8km away from the Parish Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC? Υ The Parish is within the River Arrow (to Lugg) hydrological catchment area.
-If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage?
-N There is no mains drainage at Dilwyn.
+Does the Neighbourhood Area have the River Wye (including the River Lugg) in or next to its boundary? Υ The River Wye/Lugg SAC borders the Parish to the north.
+Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC?
+Y The Parish is within the hydrological catchment of the River Wye.
+If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage? Υ There is mains drainage in Clehonger